 Housing data is invaluable in considering programs for present and future community improvements.
 The information is important not only because it allows us to form a detailed picture of the physical aspects of the existing residential community, but because it permits us to arrive at conclusions regarding housing needs, trends, and infrastructure demands for the future.
 Although it is true that personal living environments change periodically in response to dynamic social and economic forces, it is a fact that the basic need of man for protection from the environment remains constant.
 Therefore, the provision of housing facilities for increases or changes in population should be a daily concern for government officials and others working in the public sector.
-Changes in housing demand, which may occur with respect to housing type, cost and geographic distribution, should be analyzed on a periodic basis, so that housing programs and public utility services, which cater to existing and future demand, can be designed and effectively administered.
+Changes in housing demand, which may occur with respect to housing type, cost and geographic distribution, will be analyzed on a periodic basis, so that housing programs and public utility services, which cater to existing and future demand, can be designed and effectively administered.
+Housing within the town is structured by the zoning in effect.
+Zoning may need to be updated in the future to better suit the growth of the town.
+Zoning for single family and multi-family units are currently in place.